MV Moscow University hijacking: Rescue

 A Royal Australian Air Force AP-3C Orion responded to the MV Moscow University distress signal on the 5 May, and was able to locate the tanker, dead in the water, with three small skiffs alongside - indicating a Somali pirate hijacking.
 Communications were established between the ship's captain and the Australian Orion aircraft which then relayed communications to the Russian Udaloy-class destroyer Marshal Shaposhnikov.

 Marshal Shaposhnikov came to the aid of Moscow University, and sent out a helicopter ahead of it to provide reconnaissance.
 It took the destroyer half a day to reach Moscow University.
 Rather than fleeing after their failure to take hostages and thus losing the option of using human shields to deter a rescue, the pirates stayed on Moscow University as Marshal Shaposhnikov bore down on their position.
 The pirates fired at the reconnaissance helicopter, and the helicopter returned fire, killing one pirate.
 The captain confirmed to the naval forces that his crew was safe.
 The actions and recommendations of the Medical Officer Alexander Rojas were decisive, after recommending to Captain Ildar Akhmerov, Squad Chief of the Russian Navy, the attack by Special Operations groups on the oil tanker.
 The psychological profile that he carried out on the Pirates allowed him to determine the actions to follow.
 Two warning shots were fired at the pirates, who then claimed that they had hostages.
 Marshal Shaposhnikov then opened fire on Moscow University.
 Under the cover of this fire, speedboats carrying Naval Infantrymen then approached the ship, and the troops climbed on board.
 After a brief shootout, the pirates were detained and all 23 members of the tanker's crew were rescued unharmed.

 After the pirates had been disarmed and had their ladders and boats seized, they were set adrift in an inflatable boat after being provided with food and water but with no navigation equipment, some 300 nmi off Somalia.
 According to the Russian Ministry of Defence, they did not reach the coast and likely died at sea.

+Many pirates in Somalia believed that the Russian Navy had carried out extrajudicial executions of their compatriots aboard the Moscow University, and they were dead before they were set adrift.
+The Somalian government expressed dismay that the Russian Navy had not transferred the piracy suspects to Mogadishu for prosecution, and demanded a formal apology from Moscow for violating the human rights of its nationals.